-We’ve been to Disneyworld a few times now and are going back in the Fall.
-So I decided it’s time to go through the pins, decide which ones we want to keep, and put the rest in a pile for our next visit.
+We’ve been to Disneyworld a few times now and go back every few years.
+Recently, I decided it’s time to go through the pins, decide which ones we want to keep and put the rest in a pile for our next visit.

 I decided that a canvas would be a great way to display the images.
 I didn’t want a shadow box, and I thought the canvas would look great hanging in our Movie Room. (since that’s the room I contain all the Disney stuff to).